alimcodescalers/G8_testing/docs/test_cases/performance/3_Env_Limit_test/3_Env_Limit_test.md

-## Environment limitation test
+## Environment Limitations Test

-### Prerequisite
+### Prerequisites
-Have a gener8 run the latest version of openvcloud Clean the Gener8 so no vm's are running on it.
+- Have a G8 running the latest version of OpenvCloud
+- Clean the G8 so no VMs are running on it

 ### Test Case description
 - create an account